BrenoAqua/Senren/README.md

 - **Kifuku** - purple

 ### Dark Mode
-A button that changes the default background to black.
-It remembers the last mode used.
+Easily toggle between default and dark mode.
+The note type remembers your last selection.

-### NSFW Blurring Tag
+### NSFW Image Blurring
-Simply add the tag `NSFW` to cards with images that need to be blurred.
+Simply add the `NSFW` tag to any card to automatically blur its image.

-### Definition Toggle Buttons
+### Definition Toggle
-Switch between definitions by pressing the left or right button beside the displayed definition.
+Switch between definitions by pressing the left or right button on either side of the displayed definition.

 ## Yomitan